Jay Rodriguez: Southampton

 In the summer of 2012, Rodriguez was subject to a lot of interest from Premier League clubs, and on 23 May, Championship rivals Cardiff City were reported to have made an offer for Rodriguez.
 On 28 May, it was reported that Burnley had accepted a "substantial offer" from newly promoted Premier League side Southampton.
 On 10 June, Rodriguez signed for Southampton on a four-year deal reported to be in the region of £7 million.

 Rodriguez made his Premier League debut on the opening day of the 2012–13 season, starting against Manchester City, before being substituted by Rickie Lambert in the 55th minute.
 He scored his first competitive goals for Southampton on 25 September, scoring twice in a 2–0 win against Sheffield Wednesday in the League Cup.
 Rodriguez scored his first Premier League goal for Southampton against Tottenham Hotspur on 28 October 2012.
 He scored his first FA Cup goal for Southampton on 5 January 2013 in a defeat to Chelsea in the third round.
 On 30 January, he opened the scoring in a 2–1 defeat to Manchester United at Old Trafford, before two goals from Wayne Rooney turned the match around.
 On 16 March, he scored the final goal in 3–1 home win against Liverpool.
 He continued his fine run of form with goals in a 2–1 home win over reigning European champions Chelsea and in a 2–0 away victory against Reading.

 Rodriguez scored his first goal of the 2013–14 season in a 5–1 League Cup win over Barnsley on 27 August 2013.
 His first Premier League goal came in a 2–0 win at home to Swansea City on 6 October.
-On 2 December, he scored the fastest Premier League goal of the season with a strike in the 15th second of a 3–1 loss to Chelsea at Stamford Bridge.
+On 2 December, he scored the fastest Premier League goal of the season with a strike in the 15th second of a 3–1 loss away to Chelsea.
 On 4 January 2014, Rodriguez scored for Southampton in a 4–3 FA Cup third round win over his former team Burnley.